tinted-theming/tinty/README.md

 Like most other [Tinted Theming] projects, Tinty falls under the MIT license.
 Have a look at the [LICENSE] document for more information.

+### Third-Party Licenses

+This project includes third-party code licensed under the MPL-2.0, BSD-2-Clause and BSD-3-Clause License.
+See the [THIRD_PARTY_LICENSES] file for details.

 [Tinted Theming]: https://github.com/tinted-theming/home
 [Base16 builder specification]: https://github.com/tinted-theming/home/blob/main/builder.md
 [home repository]: https://github.com/tinted-theming/home